viral32111/rcon/README.md

 ## Usage

+Download the [latest release](https://github.com/viral32111/rcon/releases/latest) for your platform, both Linux (glibc & musl) and Windows builds are available.

 The program is simple to use, just specify a protocol, server IP address, password and a command then the server response will be displayed.

 ### Flags

 These flags can be prefixed with either a single hyphen (`-`) or a double hyphen (`--`), the choice is yours.

-Use the `-help` flag to show a list of these flags with descriptions and default values.
+Use the `-help` flag to show usage, and a list of these flags with descriptions and default values.

 #### Required